AsaRadcliffe/Basic-Device-Security/README.md

 <img src="https://github.com/user-attachments/assets/8ca1adb9-0c9d-439b-94a1-d7de571984a2">
 </p>
 <p>
-We'll start by accessing the switch's command-line interface (CLI).
+We will start by accessing the switch's command-line interface (CLI).
 To do this, click on the switch's image and then select the 'CLI' tab.
 On a real network device, you would connect your computer to the device using a console cable via the console port or connect remotely using SSH or Telnet if the device has an IP address.
-Then, you'd open a terminal emulator like PuTTY or Tera Term.
+Then, you would open a terminal emulator like PuTTY or Tera Term.
 For console access, select the serial connection and configure the appropriate settings (9600 baud rate, 8 data bits, no parity, 1 stop bit, no flow control).
 For SSH/Telnet access, enter the device's IP address and choose the connection type (preferably SSH).
 </p>
 <br />